MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-insight-cards-flow.md

 ### Custom action (CRM process)

-Use **Custom action (CRM process)** option to invoke a custom action that is defined in Dynamics 365 Sales for an entity.
+Use the **Custom action (CRM process)** option to invoke a custom action that is defined in Dynamics 365 Sales for an entity.
 To learn more, see [Use Web API actions](/powerapps/developer/common-data-service/webapi/use-web-api-actions).

 To add a custom action, follow these steps: